kristofvl/UbiSSHCode/README.md

 * execute the script:
 > bash ./webssh_project.sh

-* command to run the server is wsshusi
+* command to run the https server with specified cert and key file is wsshusi

 * to make the server run at startup: (this method didnt work in my PC)